Wind Turbine Controllers

 Turbine indices in multi-turbine simulations

 While most numberings in QBlade, such as for substructure transition pieces, or for external controllers, start at 1 - the turbine objects are numbered with c++ array notation.
-The main reason for this is to have consistency with the numbering of turbine objects with the functions in QBlade’s Command Line Interface (CLI).
+The main reason for this is to have consistency with the numbering of turbine objects with the functions in QBlade’s SIL (see Software in Loop (SIL) Overview).

 Applying Wind Turbine Controller Data to the Turbine